NFDI4Energy/EFZN_rdm/README.md

 ### Access Rights

     {{0-1}}
-If you want to limit access to the published data, this does not contradict the FAIR guidelines, but you should make the access scheme transparent (e.g. by using appropriate licenses) and give access to as much detail as possible.
+If you want to limit access to your published data, this does not contradict the FAIR guidelines, but you should make the access scheme transparent (e.g. by using appropriate licenses) and give access to as much detail as possible.

     {{0-1}}